Sign In / Sign Out

 - Map and Locations

 The BS in nutrition with a concentration in dietetics prepares students with the required coursework and skill set to apply for a dietetic internship required to sit for the registration exam to become a registered dietitian, which is a food and nutrition expert.
-In addition to a core of professional nutrition courses, students will complete a broad range of science, management and communication classes.
+In addition to a core of professional nutrition courses, students complete a broad range of science, management and communication classes.
 The program emphasizes the application of nutrition within clinical, community, food production and wellness areas.

 More information about this credential and the requirements for this credential can be found at https://www.eatrightpro.org/about-us/become-an-rdn-or-dtr/dietetic-careers.